ten-protocol/ten-documentation/docs/3-smart-contract-features/3-native-commit-reveal.md

 ### How it works

 TEN provides a "System Contract" (a contract deployed and known by the platform.)
-You can get the address of the system contract for our testnet [here](https://sepolia.tenscan.io/resources/verified-data) - "Ten Callbacks".
+You can get the address of the system contract for our testnet [here](https://sepolia.tenscan.io/resources/verified-data) - "Ten System Contract".

 The interface for registering the callback is: [IPublicCallbacks](https://github.com/ten-protocol/go-ten/blob/main/contracts/src/system/interfaces/IPublicCallbacks.sol).